amitkryadav7777/AutonomousRocketLag/README.md

 Follow below steps to run this game-

 1. Download zip file.
-2. Extract this file.
+2. Extract zip file.
-3. Compile Rocket.cpp file.
-4. Run Rocket.exe file
+3. Run Rocket.exe file

 Controls for this game are follows-